sven-hash/docs/docs/compatibility-table.md

 ---
-sidebar_label: Software Compatibility Table
+sidebar_label: Version Compatibility Table
 description: "Compatibility table for Nym apps, platform releases and smart contracts"
 hide_title: false
-title: Software Compatibility Table
+title: Version Compatibility Table
 ---

 There are numerous components to Nym, new releases of which are released at different times.